 At a higher level, both monetary policy and Keynesian stimulus pretend to be cures for the banking cycle.
 Neither claims to understand it at all, but both have been promising to eliminate it for the last 75 years.
 This has not happened, of course.
 The remedies are palliatives for the destructive effects of the collapses, but this is like taking cocaine for your strep throat.
 What it really needs is a specific cure, i.e., antibiotics.

 To end the banking cycle permanently, our existing structures of long-term debt which back short-term liabilities need to be restructured.
 One way to do this is the classic Austrian approach: let everything collapse.
 If we were actually on the gold standard, this might well be our only option—but we’re not.
 It is much easier to transition to a fixed-supply fiat currency, which is in fact harder than gold (because there is no new production at all).

-Basically, the only painless, specific, and lasting way out of the banking cycle is to purchase all financial assets with freshly-issued dollars, then sell the assets and destroy the dollars paid for them, and start lending back up with new banks and maturity-matched accounting (part 4).
+Basically, the only painless, specific, and lasting way out of the banking cycle is to purchase all financial assets with freshly-issued dollars, then sell the assets and destroy the dollars paid for them, and start lending back up with new banks and maturity-matched accounting (Chapter 4).
 This is a full reboot of the financial system.
 Accept no substitutes.
 Yes, it involves some inflation, but the inflation is (a) one-time, and (b) pointed at the actual problem.